isomerpages/singapore-customs-cms/_registration-services/Registration Services/authorise-a-declaring-agent.md

 •	DA(s) can only apply for permits involving movements of goods into, between and out of licensed premises after the licensed premises operator has authorised the DA(s).

-•	To [apply],(https://www.customs.gov.sg/eservices/customs-forms-and-service-links) please download the Application for the Authorisation of Declaring Agent(s) for Licensed Premises.
+•	To [apply],(https://www.customs.gov.sg/eservices/customs-forms-and-service-links) please download the form: Application for the Authorisation of Declaring Agent(s) for Licensed Premises.
 The licensee is required to complete the application form and email it to customs_schemes@customs.gov.sg.
 The processing time is 2 working days.